tobykurien/Sparkler/README.md

 Tech
 -----------

-Sparkler is based on (or planning to be based on):
+Sparkler is based on:

 * [Spark] web framework
+* [Mustache.java] for templating (with Django-style template inheritance)
 * [ActiveJDBC] ORM library

 Example